 As a result of a dispute resolution proceeding, either the applicant will prevail (in which case the application can proceed to the next relevant stage), or the objector will prevail (in which case either the application will proceed no further or the application will be bound to a contention resolution procedure).
-In the event of multiple objections, an applicant must prevail in all dispute resolution proceed to the next relevant swill be notified by the DRSP(s) of the results of dispute resolution proceedings.
+In the event of multiple objections, an applicant must prevail in all dispute resolution proceedings concerning the application to proceed to the next relevant stage.
+Applicants will be notified by the DRSP(s) of the results of dispute resolution proceedings.
 Refer to Module 3, Dispute Resolution Procedures, for detailed information.

-Dispute resolution proceedings, where applicable, are expected to be completed for all applications within approximately a 5-month time frame.
+Dispute resolution proceedings, where applicable, are expected to be completed for all applications within approximately a 5 month time frame.
 In the event that volume is such that this timeframe cannot be accommodated, ICANN will work with the dispute resolution service providers to create processing procedures and post updated timeline information.

-1.1.2.87 String Contention
+1.1.2.7 String Contention